Tegal Regency

-Tegal Regency is one of the regencies in the northwest part of Central Java province of Indonesia, with an area of 983.9 sqkm.
-The administrative center used to be in Tegal City, in the northwest corner of the regency, but then Tegal City was administratively separated from the regency and formed into its own territory.
-The city was later replaced as the administrative center of Tegal Regency by Slawi Town, which is a suburb about 20 km to the south of the city and within the district boundary.
-The regency had a population of 1,394,839 at the 2010 Census and 1,596,996 at the 2020 Census.
+Tegal Regency (Javanese:ꦏꦧꦸꦥꦠꦺꦤ꧀ꦠꦺꦒꦭ꧀) is one of the regencies (kabupaten) in the northwest corner of Central Java province of Indonesia, with an area of 983.9 sqkm.
+The regency's administrative center used to be in Tegal City, in the northwest corner of the regency, but then Tegal City was administratively separated from the regency and created as an independent municipality.
+The city was later replaced as the administrative centre of Tegal Regency by Slawi Town, which is a suburb about 20 km to the south of the city and within the district boundary.
+The regency had a population of 1,394,839 at the 2010 Census and 1,596,996 at the 2020 Census; the official estimate as at mid 2024 was 1,674,803 (comprising 848,602 males and 826,201 females).

 History

 The name of Tegal comes from the word Tetegal which means fertile soil capable of producing agricultural crops.
-Another source states, Tegal name is believed to come from the word Teteguall.
-The name given by a trader from Portugal named Tome Pires who stopped at the Port of Tegal in the 1500s.
+Another source states that Tegal's name is believed to come from the word Teteguall - the name given by a trader from Portugal named Tome Pires who stopped at the Port of Tegal in the 1500s.

-Tegal regency was established on 18 May 1601 when Ki Gede Sebayu was appointed as a Juru Demung in Tegal by the Sultan of Mataram, and began to build this area.
+Tegal Regency was established on 18 May 1601 when Ki Gede Sebayu was appointed as a Juru Demung in Tegal by the Sultan of Mataram, and began to develop this area.

 Geography

-The northern part of Tegal Regency is lowland.
-While in the southern part is a mountain, Mount Slamet, rising to a peak of 3,428 m2.
+The northern (coastal) part of Tegal Regency is lowland, while in the southern part is a mountain, Mount Slamet, rising to a peak of 3,428 m.

-At the border with Pemalang Regency, there are a series of steep hills down which large rivers flow, namely Kali Gung and Kali Erang, both of which are water-eyed upstream of Mount Slamet.
+At the border with Pemalang Regency, there are a series of steep hills down which large rivers flow, namely Kali Gung and Kali Erang, both of which have their sources near Mount Slamet.

 Geographic location

-Tegal Regency is located in the northwest part of Central Java province, with geographical location 108° 57 ' 06" - 109° 21' 30" E and 6° 02' 41" - 7° 15' 30" S. Tegal Regency has a strategic location that are in the road of Semarang - Tegal - Cirebon and Semarang - Tegal - Purwokerto - Cilacap, with port facilities located in Tegal City.
+Tegal Regency is located in the northwest part of Central Java province, with geographical location 108° 57 ' 06" - 109° 21' 30" E and 6° 02' 41" - 7° 15' 30" S. Tegal Regency has a strategic location, as it is situated on the roads from Semarang - Tegal - Cirebon and from Semarang - Tegal - Purwokerto - Cilacap, with port facilities located in Tegal City.

 Boundaries

-The boundaries of Tegal Regency are:
+Tegal Regency is bordered to the north by the Java Sea, to the east by Pemalang Regency, to the south by Banyumas Regency and Brebes Regency, to the west by Brebes Regency, and to the northwest by the city of Tegal.